 The Youth Environment Council is an opportunity for like-minded students to get actively involved in local environmental events, demonstrate commitment to environmental protection and help educate others about the importance of the environment.
 Students can apply to join here.

-YEC members from Hastings Girls' High School represented to the regional council's Environment and Services Committee - and got a great reception.
+You can see YEC in action in the video below when they presented to the Regional Council’s Environment and Services Committee - and got a great reception.

 Here are our 2019 Youth Environment Councillors:

 I'm Hannah Gully, a year 13 student at Taradale High School.
 I feel that being on the youth environment council will help me create a better understanding of what needs to be done to help our environment.
 While on the student council I will be able to bring valuable ideas back to my school which can make our school more environmentally sustainable.
 I want to be able to input systems in place that will be viable for the future students of Taradale High School and younger youth.
 I am passionate about making a difference and raising awareness about the environment.

 Kia Ora guys, my name is Manraj Kaur, I am a year 13 at Hastings Girls’ High School.
 I am very passionate about making a difference and protecting our environment so that our community may be more eco-friendly.
 Being the school council secretary will give me an opportunity to bring back a variety of ideas and views to our HGHS community, making them more aware of our environment.
 I joined YEC to expand my knowledge about the environment and to apply my theoretical knowledge to real-world situations.

 I'm Raman Dhillon a Year 13 student at Hastings Girls' High School.
 The environment is an important issue especially concerning young adults who are the future of our world.
 The present is the best time to become more conscious about how we, as individuals, affect the environment around us.
 This is why I joined the Youth Environment Council to contribute and to learn more about Earth and our place in it.